2nd June 2018

 WalkRun Clwydian are offering a limited number of spaces for this challenge, and will be providing the following, over the course of the day, to make your journey along the Llangollen Round, as safe, stress free and enjoyable as possible:

-- Fully Qualified Guides – Lead on the hill by our MI Gareth Lewis and another one of our guides, plus our team at the end of each section, we’ll be looking after you on the hill itself and also at the end of each section where our van and team will meet you with replenishment and your drop bags.
+- Fully Qualified Guides – Lead on the hill by our MI's Gareth Lewis, David Say & George Manley, plus our team at the end of each section, we’ll be looking after you on the hill itself and also at the end of each section where our van and team will meet you with replenishment and your drop bags.
 Leading you every step of the way, providing medical cover and helping with transportation – you’ll have no worries about getting lost, just relax and enjoy your surroundings and the challenge!

 - Checkpoint support – The day is split into 3 sections – and at the end of each one we’ll meet you with your spare gear should you wish to change clothing policy, first aid provision and lots of food and drink to keep you going!